jorgensd/presentations/docker/presentation.md

 # Docker consists of different abstractions
 <style scoped>ul { padding: 10; list-style: -; }</style>

-* Docker container images (Custom filesystem with all reinstalled dependencies)
+* Docker images (Custom filesystem with all preinstalled dependencies)
-* Docker container (runnable instance of an image on any OS)
+* Docker container (Runnable instance of an image on any OS)

 ```python